UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 - The amount of margin currency that the contract should pay the Store Interface as the normal fee.

-- The amount of margin currency charged as a penalty.
+- The amount of margin currency charged as a late penalty.
 This amount should generally be paid to a keeper as a reward for calling a public fee-payment method.
-If that isn't possible in the context of a particular financial contract, then it should be paod to the Store Interface in addition to the normal fee.
+If that isn't possible in the context of a particular financial contract, then it should be paid to the Store Interface in addition to the normal fee.

 ### `computeFinalFee`